-"My role is to lead our team and ensure the delivery of a high quality external audit opinion.
+"My role is to lead our team and ensure the delivery of a high quality, valued added external audit opinion.

 I will be the main point of contact for the Audit Committee and Executive Directors."

-Richard Lee Manager
+Richard Lee

+Audit Manager

-"I am responsible for the management, review and delivery of the whole audit and providing quality assurance for any technical accounting areas.
-I will work closely with Steve to ensure we add value.
-I will liaise with the Head of Financial Services and the Head of Internal Audit."
+"I am responsible for the management, review and delivery of the audit.
+I will work closely with Tim to ensure we add value and will liaise with the Chief Officer (Resources) and the Internal Audit Manager."

-Sukhsimran Singh Assistant Manager
+Sukhsimran Singh Audit Assistant Manager

-"I will be responsible for the on-site delivery of our work.
-I will liaise with the Senior Accountants and the Finance Team.
-I will also supervise the work of our audit assistants."
+"I will be responsible for the on-site delivery of our work and will supervise the work of our audit assistants."